How could the Autumn Budget 2025 impact businesses?

 Action you can take now

-With significant changes on the horizon, being proactive can help you prepare your business for any potential impacts from the Autumn Budget.
+With the Budget just hours away and significant changes confirmed or highly likely, being proactive can help you prepare your business for the impacts.

-If you’re a business owner planning to sell assets or your company, now is the time to speak to your accountant.
+If you're a business owner planning to sell assets or your company, speak to your tax adviser or accountant before Wednesday's announcement for personalised guidance.

-Given the speculation around potential changes to CGT, the timing of such a sale could be crucial to your tax liability.
+Given the confirmed extension of income tax threshold freezes and potential changes to Capital Gains Tax, the timing of transactions could significantly affect your tax liability.

-Similarly, if you are a sole trader, it's worth considering how an extended income tax threshold freeze21 could affect your personal tax burden as profits rise.
+Similarly, if you are a sole trader, discuss with your tax adviser how an extended income tax threshold freeze21 combined with wage inflation might affect your personal tax situation as your income rises.

 Plan for increased running costs

-With business rates relief being scaled back for certain businesses and the standard multiplier set to increase, it’s wise to review your cash flow and operational costs now.
+With business rates relief being scaled back for certain businesses and the standard multiplier already increased, review your cash flow and operational costs now.

-Plan for potentially higher outgoings from April 2026 and look for ways to improve efficiency to offset these costs, especially as Employer National Insurance Contributions22 and the minimum wage23 have also recently increased.
+Plan for potentially higher outgoings from April 2026, especially as Employer National Insurance Contributions22 and the minimum wage23 have also recently increased.

-The final details of the Autumn Budget will not be known until the chancellor speaks on 26 November.
+The final details will not be known until the chancellor speaks at approximately 12:30 PM on Wednesday 26 November.
+Given the last-minute U-turns and policy changes we've seen, remain flexible and be prepared for further surprises.

-Understanding the changing landscape of VAT, business rates, and other potential levies will be key to making informed business decisions.
+Understanding the changing landscape of threshold freezes, property levies, pension changes, and other targeted tax increases will be key to making informed business decisions in the challenging fiscal environment ahead.

 How could currency markets react to the Autumn Budget?